open-guides/og-aws/README.md

 ### OpsWorks Tips

-- OpsWorks relies heavily on Chef cookbooks and recipes, so familiarity with reading their syntax will help greatly with getting up and running.
+- [OpsWorks relies heavily on Chef cookbooks and recipes](http://docs.aws.amazon.com/opsworks/latest/userguide/gettingstarted-cookbooks.html) for customization, so familiarity with reading their syntax will help greatly with getting up and running.

 ### OpsWorks Gotchas and Limitations